 First trials with a half sized mine proved successful and he obtained filmed proof that the idea worked.
 But again the red tape was thick.
 Desperate, he persuaded Vickers' chief test pilot, Mutt Summers to get him an interview with Air Chief Marshal Sir Arthur T Harris, Commander-in-Chief of Bomber Command.
 Although Harris had previously described the idea as "Tripe of the wildest description ... nobody would object to the Highball enthusiasts being given one aeroplane and told to go away and play whilst we get on with the war", he trusted Summers and was cajoled into watching the films taken at the test drop and testing-tank.
 Afterwards Harris was non-committal, but about that time Churchill gave the project his backing and in early 1943 Wallis was given the official "go."
 With the need to attack the Dams in mid May when they were full, this left little time to complete the project.

 Gibson said "Yes" and he was caught up in a mad whirlwind of picking his pilots and crew and the 1,001 details of forming a new Squadron.
-Given a free hand, he chose some pilots he thought were the best, many who he knew personally were very keen types and who would not baulk at the prospect of a dangerous operation.
+Given a free hand, he chose some pilots he thought were the best, those who he knew were very keen types and who would not baulk at the prospect of a dangerous operation.
 However many of the personnel were unknown to him and some were even on their first operation.

 · Order : Pilot, Flight Engineer, Navigator, Wireless-Operator, Bomb Aimer, Front Gunner, Rear Gunner (mid upper turret not fitted)